renetruseva-prog/WebRTC/README.md

 - when the timer starts on the phone, it should start on the desktop too -> and same with pause and reset - ✅
 - create a better/prettier phone UI (no purple) - ?

+- **Planning for Week 2**
+- phone displays speaker notes
+- phone displays presentation timer (start / pause)
+- work on UI for the desktop screen

 ---

 ### Week 2 — Bug Fixes, UI Polish & Timer Sync (2026-03-02)